 The Advanced Alternative Payment Models (APMs)

 The AJRR can partially help meet one APM, the Comprehensive Care for Joint Replacement (CJR) model.
-Although AJRR cannot completely help meet the requirements for an APM, it is helpful for Registry participants to know that those who participate in APMs will receive a 5% incentive payment in 2019 if they care for 20% of their Medicare patients or receive 25% of their Medicare payments with an APM.
+Although AJRR cannot completely help meet the requirements for an APM, it is helpful for Registry participants to know that those who participate in APMs will receive a 5% incentive payment in 2020.

 Below are a few additional resources that you can use to become more familiar with MACRA: